BioHPC/MegaD/README.md

 ### Data Input ###

-MegaDL can take both OTU table and BIOM file from popular metagenomic profiling tools, [Kraken2](http://ccb.jhu.edu/software/kraken2/) and [qiime](https://qiime2.org/).
+MegaD can take both OTU table and BIOM file from popular metagenomic profiling tools, [Kraken2](http://ccb.jhu.edu/software/kraken2/) and [qiime](https://qiime2.org/).
-MegaDL provides a set of pre-processed datasets for use in training.
+MegaD provides a set of pre-processed datasets for use in training.

 With Kraken2 installed, follow the instructions at https://github.com/DerrickWood/kraken2/wiki/Manual to generate a taxonomic profile of your 16S or WGS data.